Choose the correct past continuous and past simple forms to complete the sentences below.

 - We didn’t go out because it was raining.

 The short action in past simple often interrupts the longer action in past continuous.

-- He was playing football when he broke her arm.
+- He was playing football when he broke his arm.

 - When I went to bed, it was raining.